Connecus-Team/.github/profile/README.md

-## Hi there 👋 🙋‍ This is github of connecus-team !!!
+## Hi 👋 This is github of connecus-team (VietName Blockchain Innovation Lab - VBI)
+### We are researching and developing better products,platform or services with Blockchain technology
+If you have any question, please contact us.
+Have a nice day everyone !
 <p align='center'> Contact us! </p>
 <p align='center'>
   <a href="mailto:nguyenhuonghq97@gmail.com">